Simple Possession Advocacy and Representation Program (SPAR)

 What does this funding support?

-This funding helps cover public defense costs incurred in courts of limited jurisdiction on cases involving drug possession or public use.
+This funding helps reimburse localities for public defense costs incurred in the representation of adults charged with misdemeanor drug possession or public use offenses.

 How do I know if my jurisdiction is below the population threshold?